sethu24/octoprint/readme.txt

 == Description ==

-This plugin polls the Octoprint API and displays the status of your 3D printer in a widget or on a page with a shortcode (nor working yet).
+This plugin polls the Octoprint API and displays the status of your 3D printer in a widget or on a page with a shortcode.

 == Installation ==